sinaahmadi/awesome-kurdish/README.md

 Are you interested in contributing to Kurdish language processing?
 Check out [this post](https://sinaahmadi.github.io/klpt/about/contributing/) to see how you can do so.

 ## News 🎉
+### March 2023
+- A few datasets are added for automatic speech recognition and Central Kurdish dialect identification and translation
+### April 2023
 - A few datasets are added for emotion analysis, summarization and news headline classification
 - Two projects are released for **language identification** of Zaza-Gorani and Kurdish langauges.
 - A benchmark is released for sentiment analysis of Central Kurdish.